 Citi Double Cash Card

 The Citi® Double Cash Card earns cash back on all purchases.
-Cardholders earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
-You can start redeeming your rewards for cash with a minimum $25 rewards balance.
+Cardholders can earn 2% on every purchase with unlimited 1% cash back when they buy, plus an additional 1% when they pay for those purchases.
+To earn cash back, pay at least the minimum due on time.
 This card has no annual fee but has a 3% foreign transaction fee.

 Related: Citi Double Cash Review